SystemsApproach/tcpcc/design.rst

 * LAN with :math:`20\mu\rm{s}` RTT and 10-Gbps link bandwidth.
 This scenario represents servers in the same datacenter rack.

-* WAN with 10ms RTT and 10-Gbps link bandwidth, with delay introduced on the receiver by configuring a 20,000 packet send queue.
+* LAN with 10ms RTT and 10-Gbps link bandwidth, with delay introduced on the receiver by configuring a 20,000 packet send queue.
 The bottleneck is a real switch with shallow buffers (1-2 MB).
 This is a good scenario to visualize the algorithm’s dynamics when looking at